Toni998/LiveOddService/README.md

 -Live scoreboard can start, update, finish and output football matches.

 Functionalities :
-1.Starting football match
+-Starting football match
-2.Checking if teams are participating world cup 3.Checking if given team pair is a valid one 4.Updating apsulute score
+-Checking if teams are participating world cup -Checking if given team pair is a valid one
+-Updating apsulute score
-5.Getting summary for all matches and apply sorting.
+-Getting summary for all matches and apply sorting.

 The scoreboard supports the following operations:
 1. Start a new match, assuming initial score 0 – 0 and adding it the scoreboard.